SSWConsulting/SSW.Rules.Content/rules/dangers-of-tolerating-test-failures/rule.md

 tolerating failures leads to erosion of trust in the tests to the point where they can become pointless to run, what if the few failing tests actually indicate a big problem?

+need a non-green build to be a problem, requires stability, etc. Better to have fewer reliable tests than a lot of unreliable ones (since results of these tests don't tell you anything definitive about the software under test).

 #### "Skip" the failing tests "for now"

 bad idea, you'll never go back